Header image courtesy of @junoshika

 You have your standard options of ham omelette, two sunny-side-up eggs, and milk tea as your sides.
 We also love the stir-fry beef spaghetti, a less oily version of the stir-fry beef flat noodles commonly found in bing sutts and cha chaan tengs.
 Kam Kee also makes a banging Black Cow drink, which most of us may know as a coke float topped with chocolate ice cream.
 Tip: The Wan Chai branch may be the smallest, but it’s the best.

 Last but not least, we have Lo Fung Café, a tribute to the traditional bing sutts of old.
-Its updated bing sutt décor is super Instagrammable, filled with cinematic reminders of the 1970s and 1980s.
+With two locations under its belt, the bing sutt's décor is super Instagrammable, filled with cinematic reminders of the 1970s and 1980s.
 Lo Fung has a menu full of fun modern updates to all of your favourite traditional Hong Kong breakfast foods: Examples include scrambled egg toast with heaps of truffle, a bread bowl filled with seafood and cheese, and iced Ovaltine sprinkled with cereal germ.

 Upon entering Lo Fung Café, you’ll notice that nearly every table has the same drink order: a classic iced milk tea with a twist, topped with iced coffee or milk tea spheres that keep the drink chilled and undiluted.
 Lo Fung also has an unusual dish available for breakfast: Order the vintage shrimp toast, which is made by deep-frying fresh shrimp paste slathered on toast, a slight departure from its traditional cooking method.